 No more extraneous errands and trips to the post office to mail your bills.
 With Bill.com you can pay your vendor via ACH, or if your vendor prefers paper checks, we’ll automatically print and mail those for you.
 We even have the option to schedule recurring payments!

-We work with top accounting softwares like QuickBooks, Netsuite, Xero, and Sage Intacct to update your books once payments are made to eliminate double data entry.
+We work with top accounting software like QuickBooks, Oracle NetSuite, Xero, and Sage Intacct to update your books once payments are made to eliminate double data entry.
 All documents are stored and easily searchable, so you’re always audit ready.

 Looking to cut time spent on your accounts payable process by 50%?
 Get started with a risk-free trial by filling out the form below.